3lialhaj/Venezuela_life_satisfaction/README.md

 # Venezuela_life_satisfaction
-Predicting Venezuela life satisfaction with different machine learning models.
+This Task was given in machine learning course which aims to predict Venezuela life satisfaction with different machine learning models.